Oliver11123/RaspberryPi-Motion-Detector-/README.md

 Worked but didn't resolve just confirmed both scripts were using one camera port cap = cv2.VideoCapture('http://127.0.0.1:8080/?action=stream') This ended up working.
 It makes the AI script use the OctopPrint HTML site to use it for AI motion detection

+Extra:
+if you want to add a video thing add this;

 Sources;